ethereum/EIPs/EIPS/eip-draft_described_data.md

 ### Meta Description

-There have been many attemps to solve this problem, many of which attempt to examine or encode the final transaction data or message data.
+There have been many attempts to solve this problem, many of which attempt to examine the encoded transaction data or message data directly.

-In many cases, the data that would be necessary for the description is not present in the transaction data or message data.
+In many cases, the information that would be necessary for a meaningful description is not present in the final encoded transaction data or message data.

 Instead this EIP uses an indirect description of the data.

-For example, the `commit(bytes32)` method of ENS places a commitement **hash** on-chain which is the *blinded* name and address; since the name is blinded in the data, it is not available to be described.
+For example, the `commit(bytes32)` method of ENS places a commitement **hash** on-chain.
+The hash contains the **blinded** name and address; since the name is blinded, the encoded data (i.e. the hash) no longer contains the original values and is insufficient to access the necessary values to be included in a description.

-By instead describing the commitment indirectly, the name and address are still available, so a meaningful description can be derived (e.g. "commit to NAME for ADDRESS") and the matching data can be computed (i.e. `commit(hash(name, owner, secret))`).
+By instead describing the commitment indirectly (with the original information intact: NAME, ADDRESS and SECRET) a meaningful description can be computed (e.g. "commit to NAME for ADDRESS (with SECRET)") and the matching data can be computed (i.e. `commit(hash(name, owner, secret))`).

 ### Alternatives